Boogeyman 2: Effects

 The special effects were handled by Quantum Creation FX, who were involved with the project throughout the entire duration of filming.
 Ten artisans and technicians were involved in creating severed heads, puppets, prosthetic makeup, and gore gags.
 The killer's mask was designed by Jerad S. Marantz, and the Boogeyman itself was based on Betancourt's own childhood fears, with "skeletal things and bird corpses" as inspiration for its skin texture.

 Release

+Theatrical

 Boogeyman 2 was screened in a sold-out showing on October 20, 2007, at the Screamfest Horror Film Festival in Grauman's Chinese Theatre, Hollywood.
 During the same month, it was announced that the film would be released on DVD on January 8, 2008.
 The film was released theatrically in both Russia, where it stayed in theaters for two weeks, and Italy.
 Boogeyman 2 made at least $2,484,219 from its domestic video sales and a further $1,798,418 from its international releases, bringing the total gross to $4,282,637.